This post is also available in: 日本語 (Japanese)

 The injected HTML code identified on the Kuwait organization’s website indicates a likely attempt to harvest credentials from the website’s visitors; specifically, gathering account names and password hashes.
 We believe that the same threat actors involved in the Hisoka attack campaign conducted these activities.

 Similarities in infrastructure utilized by cyber threat operators targeting the Middle East are not new.
 Infrastructure has often been reused and even shared in the past.
 The overlaps in DNS redirect activities with the xHunt Campaign and known threat operators show a continued interest in this attack method within that region.

-Our threat prevention platform with Wildfire detects activity associated with these threat groups while simultaneously updating the ‘malware’ category within the PAN-DB URL filtering solution for malicious and/or compromised domains that have been identified.
+Our Threat Prevention Platform with WildFire detects activity associated with these threat groups while simultaneously updating the ‘malware’ category within the URL filtering for malicious and/or compromised domains that have been identified.
 AutoFocus customers can continue to track xHunt Campaign activity by using the xHunt tag.